Pawan-KS/kaggledays--meetup-berlin/README.md

 ## Method

-We trained Efficientnet-B3 (from [timm](https://github.com/rwightman/pytorch-image-models) library) on the images and used the output of the model's GAP layer + meta data to train Light-GBM.
+We trained Efficientnet-B3 (from [timm](https://github.com/rwightman/pytorch-image-models) library) on the images and used the output of the model's GAP layer + meta data to train Light-GBM. <br>
 We ranked 6th in the competition with public LB score: 0.18541

 [Train code for Efficientnetb3](b3_training.ipynb)